Division of Undergraduate Education and Academic Planning

 Admission to the Program

-In order to apply for a special major, a student must first be admitted to San Francisco State University.
+To apply for a special major, a student must first be admitted to San Francisco State University.
 Special major status is granted only after consultation with an adviser and approval of the student's proposal.
 Students may apply for admission to the special major program during or after their first semester of attendance at SF State.

 Eligibility for the Program

-Special major applicants are expected to have completed a minimum of 45 and a maximum of 90 semester units of university study with a cumulative grade point average of 3.0 (B).
-Records of such work; e.g., unofficial transcripts, DARS report, and Advanced Standing Evaluation (if a transfer student), must be presented to the appropriate academic adviser in the special major program.
+Special major applicants are expected to have completed a minimum of 45 and a maximum of 90 units of university study with a cumulative grade point average of 3.0 (B).
+Records of such work; e.g., unofficial transcripts, degree progress report, and Advanced Standing Evaluation (if a transfer student), must be presented to the appropriate academic adviser in the special major program.
 In unusual circumstances, a student may request an exception to this provision.

 Advising for the Program